shanecoen/code-institute-portfolio-2/README.md

 ### User Stories:

 * As a movie fan I want to be able to understand the websites purpose instantly upon loading it.
-* As a movie fan I want to view an aethetically pleasing website.
+* As a movie fan I want to view an aesthetically pleasing website.
 * As a movie fan I want to be able to play a fun and interactive quiz.
 * As a movie fan I want its functionality to be clear from the outset.
 * As a movie fan I want a challenging quiz.